ysyk2021/the-power-of-mindful-sleep-practicing-mindful-sleep-for-better-sleep-and-healthier-living/src/chapter-5-3.md

-Chapter: Letting Go of Stress and Worries through Mindful Sleep
+Letting Go of Stress and Worries through Mindful Sleep
 ===============================================================

 In this chapter, we will explore how practicing mindful sleep can help us let go of stress and worries, allowing for a more peaceful and restorative sleep.
 By incorporating mindfulness techniques into our bedtime routine, we can create a calming environment and cultivate a mindset that promotes deep relaxation and mental rejuvenation.